If you have all the makings of an entrepreneur — but have no business experience, and no clue where to start — a

 The first step to becoming a franchise owner is to contact companies that interest you.
-Typically, you’ll spend a full day getting a feel for a company, and then your financials and background will be vetted.
-If everything checks out, you’ll be formally presented with a franchise agreement.
+Typically, you’ll spend a full day getting a feel for a company.
+Then, the company will vet your financials and background.
+If everything checks out, the company will formally present you with a franchise agreement.

 Pro: You can earn a decent income